lukasnee/fibration/README.md

 I managed to setup building/flashing/debugging experience on VSCode on Windows using Ubuntu WSL (Ubuntu enviroment on Windows, just google how to install WSL).
 The setup is almost identical for both Linux and WSL cases.

+0. Install WSL if using windows.
+I recommend installing WSL version 2.

 1. Install common apt package prerequisites:

 ```shell